Scoutbots/protei-optimist/README.md

 4. Put together the boat
 5. Start sailing!

+**Getting Started**

+1. Buy the starter kit [here](http://scoutbots.com/products/protei-011-optimist-kit)
+2. Prepare the materials all by yourself
+3. (is there such option?)
+Buy the pre-built scoutbot

 **Don't want to buy all of the parts and laser cut them yourself?
 Buy the [Optimist kit from the Scoutbots' store](http://scoutbots.com/products/protei-011-optimist-kit).**

 ## How does the Optimist work?